 For some reason, humans really like to scare themselves silly.
 Case in point: horror movies.
-Last year alone, scary movies brought in $733 million at the box office.
+In 2017 alone, scary movies brought in $733 million at the box office.
 The trouble is, that white-knuckle thrill can seriously mess with your sleep patterns.
 In advance of this upcoming Friday the 13th, we wanted to delve deeper into how and why scary movies interfere with sleep—and what we can do to fight the fright at bedtime.

 How scary movies work

 Despite their obvious tropes—don’t go into the basement!—scary movies can be pretty sophisticated.
 By creating a compelling enough fictional scenario, filmmakers tap into primal human responses, developed over tens of thousands of years.
-As a result, when faced with a jump scare, our bodies react—albeit for the briefest of moments—as if the threat were real: we jump, we flinch, we get ready to fight or flee.
+As a result, when faced with a jump scare, our bodies react—albeit for the briefest of moments—as if the threat were real: we jump, we flinch, and we get ready to fight or flee.
 Even our involuntary screams are designed to alert our “tribe” about incoming threats, Michael Grabowski, an expert on the neuroscience of film, told Business Insider.

-Some people crave a good scare, because the experience brings with it several surprising benefits.
+Some people crave a good scare because the experience brings with it several surprising benefits.
 After the initial flood of anxiety and stress, once we know we’re safe, our bodies release endorphins and neurotransmitters such as dopamine and serotonin.
 These feel-good chemicals induce a sense of calm and promote social bonding.
 However, as Margee Kerr—an expert on fear—notes, some of us are more sensitive to the effects of stress than others and don’t experience that same post-terror euphoria after they watch a scary movie.